 Are there free vision board apps so you can manifest your dreams on the go?

 Yes there are are and here are four of them I want to share with you:

 If you create a digital vision board, I would love if you shared it on social by tagging me and using #digitalvisionboard20 so I can cheer you on and we can stay motivated together.
 Kind of like our own virtual vision board party.

 One of the best things about a digital vision board vs. a regular vision board is you can change, update or rearrange your board all throughout the year simply by editing your saved collage.

-These type of vision boards are also easy to share with others who might need some inspiration.
+These types of vision boards are also easy to share with others who might need some inspiration.

 Have you ever created a vision board before?

-Lets work toward manifesting our dreams and goals to make big things happen next year!
+Lets work toward manifesting our dreams and goals to make big things happen!